avera1988/Genome_Assembly_lecture/Doc/BUSCO.md

 As you see now the BUSCO completeness is less than the previous one, this is due to there are more orthologs to look.

-**Using this we can estiamte that our assembly is between 93 - 96 % of completeness.
+**Using this we can estimate that our assembly is between 93 - 96 % of completeness.**